RafaelSantos025/Bruteforcer/README.md

 Bruteforcer will not add a new wordlist to the attack, what it does here is modifying the passed one.

-If will choose to use the Recursive Mode together, the recursive wordlist will be like this:
+If you choose to use the Recursive Mode together, the recursive wordlist will be like this:

 ```html
 administrator.php/files.php